JasperHof/JasperHof.github.io/_docs/example.md

 Next, it is possible to generate phenotype data using the command line
 ```
-./ldak5.2.linux --make-phenos pheno --bfile data --ignore-weights YES --power -1 --her 0.5 --num-phenos 1 --num-causals 1000
+./ldak5.2.linux --make-phenos pheno --bfile data --power -1 --her 0.5 --num-phenos 1 --num-causals 1000
 ```
 This command generates one phenotype using the previously generated SNP data.
 The generated phenotype is simulated under a SNP heritability of 0.5, based on 1000 SNPs that are randomly selected from the 50000 SNPs.
 The SNP effects are sampled from a normal distribution, and scaled to match the heritability.
 The argument `--power -1` indicates that the variance explained by the SNPs is independent of their minor allele frequency.
-Finally, the argument `--ignore weights YES` indicates that we do not assume a weighting of SNPs for simulating the phenotype data.

 <a id="Running-LDAK-KVIK"></a>